AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-06-06-the-binary-number-system/index.md

 Cool!
 Looks like the logic pans out.
 You can repeat this for all of the other bytes as well.
 Notice that on the second line, we have a leading space (from `Hello, Binary`), represented as $2^5 = 32_{10}$ in ASCII (which is indeed `Space` per the table).

 {% aside %}
 As a reminder, this was a highly simplified discussion of how characters are stored on modern computers.
 In reality, we cannot store every possible Unicode character in just a single byte because there are far more than $256$ characters in Unicode.
-For example, the UTF-16 standard stores characters in two-byte chunks.
+See [my article on Unicode](/blog/introduction-to-unicode/) for a deep dive.
 {% endaside %}

 By the way, what's up with the numbers along the left-hand side of the output?
 What does $0000000c$ even mean?
 Time to explore another important number system!